 Do You Need a Salt-Based or Salt-Free System?

-The main difference between the two, apart from the salt-free system not using salt in order to function, is that salt-free water systems should be seen as conditioners, not water softeners.
-Salt-based systems get rid of the hard minerals in your water through the process of ionization, while salt-free systems crystalize the calcium and magnesium and keep them from damaging your water system infrastructure—they do not soften water, despite what many think.
+Salt-based systems reduce the number of hard minerals in your water through the process of ionization, while salt-free systems crystalize the calcium and magnesium and keep them from damaging your water system infrastructure—they do not soften water, despite what many think.

 Rent to Own